6 Habits of Stress-Free Living

 1. Do What You Can

-One of my biggest stressors is a sense that I’m falling behind or not making progress with things I need to get done.
+One of my biggest stressors is a sense that I’m falling behind or not making progress with things that I need to get done.
 Even as a practicing minimalist, I still juggle quite a number of goals and responsibilities.
-One trick I’ve learned to reduce stress is to make progress on everything I’m working on, no matter how small.
+One trick that I’ve learned to reduce stress is to make progress on everything I’m working on, no matter how small.
 This ensures a constant sense of momentum, which keeps stress at bay.

 2. Prioritize Rest for Your Body